Aidana444/inf-236-final/README.md

 # spring-boot-react-docker
-This is a template project to initialize a Spring Boot backend
+This is a template project to initialize a Spring Boot backend with a React frontend